DMVis/DMVis/documentation/components/dynamicaxis.md

 </svg>
 ```

-Creating a left axis with custom font size and 5 ticks.
+Creating a left axis with a custom font size and 5 ticks.

 ```svelte
 <svg {width} {height}>